Keeping your data safe

 3. Where do we get your data from?

-3.1 You will provide us with personal data through application forms, release forms, contracts, emails, interviews, other forms of correspondence etc.
+3.1 You will provide us with personal data through application forms, release forms, contracts, emails, interviews, other forms of correspondence and/or communication etc.

 3.2 We may collect information about you from other sources including public sources (such as social media), public opinion through surveys and market research, industry contacts, and from third parties such as production companies or authorities that might carry out searches against you (such as DBS checks).